 - The Cavalry: Arrives just in time to keep the militants from scattering to the four winds and escaping.

-- Deliberate Values Dissonance: Played for humor at the end of the episode when Artie opines that the idea of equality for women is ridiculous and those who believe in it must be insane.
+- Deliberate Values Dissonance: Played for Laughs at the end of the episode when Artie opines that the idea of equality for women is ridiculous and those who believe in it must be insane.
+However, given how quickly Sgt.
+Musk (who had given a rather insightful, moving speech about how she'd only wanted to be seen as more than "just a woman") and Jenny revert to Girly Girls once free of Grimm's influencenote , it's debatable whether the show itself agrees with Artie or not.

 - Idiot Ball: General Grimm's army clutches it to a man (and woman) after Jim impales their leader on a knife meant for him in front of an audience - namely said army.
 To paraphrase the Novelization of the movie of the musical of Annie (with "Jim" and "him" in for "Annie" and "her"), "Now, of course, if they'd all rushed him at once, Jim wouldn't have had a chance.
 But somehow this never occurred to any of them."